jfriedly/foreign-currency/README.rst

 Malaysia
 ''''''''
 The 1 ringgit bill that I have doesn't have a date on it, but it was printed between 2000 and 2012, so I wrote it down as 2000.

+Mexico
+''''''
+The giant 25 peso coin that I have from 1968 is actually 72% silver, containing 0.5208 troy ounces of silver (about $8 worth, right now).

 Nicaragua
 '''''''''